-Our Nominating and Corporate Governance Committee of the Board of Directors has nominated Kapila K. Anand, Craig R. Callen, Barbara B. Hill, Dr. Lisa C. Egbuonu-Davis, Kevin J. Jacobs, C. Taylor Pickett, Stephen D. Plavin, and Burke W. Whitman for re-election as directors.
-Each of the nominees for re-election is an incumbent director, except for Dr. Egbuonu-Davis, who was appointed to the Board effective July 30, 2021 on the recommendation of a non-management director and a third-party search firm engaged by the Company under the direction of the Nominating and Corporate Governance Committee to assist in identifying a potential director candidate.
-Unless authority to vote for the election of directors has been specifically withheld, the persons named in the accompanying proxy card intend to vote FOR the election of the nominees named above to hold office until the 2023 Annual Meeting or until their respective successors have been duly elected and qualified.
+Our Nominating and Corporate Governance Committee of the Board of Directors has nominated Craig R. Callen, Kapila K. Anand, Dr. Lisa C. Egbuonu-Davis, Barbara B. Hill, Kevin J. Jacobs, C. Taylor Pickett, Stephen D. Plavin, and Burke W. Whitman for re-election as directors.
+Each of the nominees for re-election is an incumbent director.
+Unless authority to vote for the election of directors has been specifically withheld, the persons named in the accompanying proxy card intend to vote FOR the election of the nominees named above to hold office until the 2025 Annual Meeting or until their respective successors have been duly elected and qualified.